Eileen O'Faolain: Career

 O'Faolain wrote a number of children's novels in the 1940s which were a critical success and widely read.
 Her books were illustrated by Nano Reid, Muriel Brandt, Nora McGuinness, and Brian Wildsmith.
 The little black hen (1940) was reworked into two books by Parkside Press children's series in 1945, The fairy hen and May Eve in fairyland.
 Each of O'Faolain's stories centre on a set of ordinary children, either set in rural or suburban Ireland, who set off on unexpected adventures and meet eccentric adults, animals and fairies.
 For her later books in the 1950s, she draws on Irish history, myth and legend, such as Irish sagas and folk-tales (1954), in which she retells the stories of the Tuatha Dé Danann.
 Children of the salmon and other Irish folktales (1965) features her translations of stories from Irish recordings by folklorists.

-She suffered with near-chronic illness from the 1940s, with some of her ailments being psychosomatic or "stress-maladies" as her daughter characterised them, brought on by her husband's serial infidelities.
-She suffered with arthritis and stomach ulcers, and tried numerous diet and other fads in an attempt to relieve them.
-She travelled with her husband as he wrote travel pieces, and lived in the United States again while he was visiting professor at Princeton university from 1959 to 1961.
+She suffered from near-chronic illness from the 1940s, with some of her ailments being psychosomatic or "stress-maladies" as her daughter characterised them, brought on by her husband's serial infidelities.
+She suffered from arthritis and stomach ulcers, and tried numerous diets and other fads in an attempt to relieve them.
+She travelled with her husband as he wrote travel pieces, and lived in the United States again while he was a visiting professor at Princeton University from 1959 to 1961.
 O'Faolain was admitted to St Vincent's Hospital, Dublin with recurring internal bleeding, where she died of a stroke on 20 September 1988.
 She left her body to Trinity College Dublin for medical research, with her ashes scattered at the lake of Gougane Barra, west Cork.